and3rn3t/vac/API.md

 - Raw telemetry samples are persisted in the local SQLite analytics database; make sure analytics is enabled.
 - The `points` array is downsampled to keep payloads lightweight while preserving the overall path shape.
+- `mapId` surfaces the persistent map identifier reported by the robot. `regions` lists discovered rooms/segments returned in telemetry so the UI can render overlays or targeted controls.
 - When no map data is available yet, the endpoint responds with `404 Not Found`.

 ---